zsk612/tp/docs/UserGuide.md

 **Command**: <br> `delete 1` <br><br> **Description:** <br> Delete the record at index 1.| TODO:actual code UI output

 ### 3.4.6. <a id="workout-search">Searching a List of Workout Session: `search`</a>
-You can searches for a list of workout sessions that matches certain conditions.For exmaple, you can search for sessions created on a specific day or sessions that contains certain tags.
+You can search for a list of workout sessions that matches certain conditions.
+For example, you can search for sessions created on a specific day or sessions that contains certain tags.

 __Format:__ `Search /d <DATE> /t <tag1> <tag2>`

 You can search records containing (a list of) tags with `/t` followed by the tags.
 If multiple tags are written, only sessions that contains all the tags will be selected.

-You can searches records created on a specific day with `/d` followed by a date.
+You can search records created on a specific day with `/d` followed by a date.
 Date should be keyed in  following one of the supported formats.
 [See here](#notes) for a complete list of format supported.
 If the format is not recognised, sessions created on any day will be accepted.